 But do not expect them to implement these skills from day one.
 A lot of reminders will be needed whenever there are disputes.
 When there are struggles between kids, you do not need to rush to the situation to solve it.

 Wait and see how they do it and only if the situation goes out of hand, they need reminders.

 Mindfulness helps kids to improve focus and stay concentrated on the task at hand.
 It also helps them to self-regulate.

 Mindfulness teaches them to observe what’s going on at the moment which is important when we feel emotions.

 It helps kids to be aware of their emotions when they come.

 This realization helps them to observe the emotion carefully without getting caught in it and react impulsively.

 Coupled with additional training in self-soothing techniques, they get enough time between action and reaction which helps in emotional regulation.

 10. MODEL THE BEHAVIOR

-Children learn a great deal about behaviours from parents.
+Children learn a great deal about behaviors from their parents.
 Kids are always observing the way you deal with conflicts and how you deal with situations that make you angry.
-Your behaviour can teach them a lot.
+Your behavior can teach them a lot.